siwar003/Levcell-Caged-cAMP/Protocol.md

 **Goal:** Establish a clean, well-powered PKA time course at a cell number large enough to be comfortably within standard phosphoproteomics sensitivity, and generate a spectral library for the harder Phase 5 experiment.

+**Concerns**: Phase 3 successfully establishes whether quench reagent SDC/Tris is sufficient for immediate quench and characterizes the quench delay on purified protein.
+However, here there is the added variable of cell lysis in phases 4 and 5.
+How can we know if cell lysis AND quenching is performed sufficiently when working with intact cells as opposed to purified protein?

 **Cell preparation:**
 1. Trypsinize a confluent flask to single-cell suspension; count and resuspend in HEPES-buffered saline (no serum, no phenol red) at a concentration allowing ~1,000–5,000 cells per ~2–5 µL droplet.
 2. Load DMNB-cAMP or DEACM-cAMP as in Phase 2 (50–200 µM, 20–30 min, dark, room temperature or 10–30 µM); wash.